ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 The use of "wildcard" imports such as ``from module_utils.basic import *`` is no longer allowed.

+.. note:: Why don't the imports go first?

+  Since the ``DOCUMENTATION``, ``EXAMPLES``, and ``RETURN`` sections are essentially extra docstrings for the file and are not used by the module code itself, the import statements are placed after these special variables.
+Positioning the imports closer to the functional code helps consolidate related elements, improving readability, debugging, and overall comprehension.

 .. _dev_testing_module_documentation:

 Testing module documentation
 ============================

+* Before committing your module documentation, please test it at the command line and as HTML as described on the :ref:`testing_module_documentation` page.
-To test Ansible documentation locally please :ref:`follow instruction<testing_module_documentation>`.
-To test documentation in collections, please see :ref:`build_collection_docsite`.
+* To test documentation in collections, please see :ref:`build_collection_docsite`.